Chaves wins Stage 19, Carapaz keeps Giro lead

 SAN MARTINO DI CASTROZZA, Italy (AP) — Esteban Chaves secured an emotional victory on the 19th stage of the Giro d’Italia on Friday, and Ecuadorian cyclist Richard Carapaz remained in the overall lead.

-It was Chaves’ first win since being diagnosed with Epstein-Barr virus while competing in last year’s Giro and taking eight months off from racing.
+Chaves earned his first win since being diagnosed with Epstein-Barr virus while competing in last year’s Giro and taking eight months off from racing.

 “This is pure happiness,” Chaves said.
 “It takes a heavy weight off my back.
 It’s a relief to be a winner again.
 It shows I can do it.”

-Chaves, a Colombian who rides for Mitchelton-Scott, crossed the line 10 seconds ahead of Italian cyclist Andrea Vendrame, who had two mechanical failures in the final four kilometers of the uphill finish to San Martino di Castrozza.
+Chaves, a Colombian who rides for Mitchelton-Scott, crossed the line 10 seconds ahead of Italian cyclist Andrea Vendrame, who had two mechanical failures in the final 4 kilometers of the uphill finish to San Martino di Castrozza.

 Amaro Antunes was third, 12 seconds behind Chaves at the end of the 151-kilometer route from Treviso.